Growth of the National Flag, 1885.

 U.S. Marine sergeants salute the flag in Times Square, New York, by Carol Highsmith.

-Members of the armed services and veterans are asked to stand at attention and salute when their flag is passing in a parade or being hoisted or lowered; civilians should place their right hand over their hearts.
+Members of the armed services and veterans are asked to stand at attention and salute when the flag passes in a parade or is being hoisted or lowered; civilians should place their right hand over their hearts.

-The flag should only be displayed from sunrise to sunset unless, if also displayed at night, it is illuminated.
+The flag should only be displayed from sunrise to sunset, unless it is also displayed at night, in which case it is illuminated.

-The flag should be displayed at every public institution, including schools when open, and in or near every polling place on election days.
+The flag should be displayed at every public institution, including schools, when they are open, and in or near every polling place on election days.

 The flag should never touch anything beneath it, such as the ground, the floor, water, or people.